okorach/sonar-tools/doc/sonar-issues-sync.md

 ## Limitations

-`sonar-issues-sync` has a couple of limitations:
+`sonar-findings-sync` has a couple of limitations:
 - Security Hotspots are not (yet) synchronized
 - The source and target issues are synchronized only:
   - When there is a 100% certainty that the issues are the same.
 In some rare corner cases it can be impossible to be certain that 2 issues are the same.
   - When the target issue has currently no changelog (except from the synchronization service account changes).
 If a issue has been manually modified by another user on the target issue, the synchronization can't happen anymore

-When an issue could not be synchronized because of one of the above reasons, this is reported in the `sonar-issues-sync` report.
+When an issue could not be synchronized because of one of the above reasons, this is reported in the `sonar-findings-sync` report.
 Whenever a close enough issue was found but not sync'ed (because not 100% certain to be identical), the close issue is provided in the report to complete synchronization manually if desired.

 ## Required Permissions

-`sonar-issues-sync` needs the global `Create Projects` permission
+`sonar-findings-sync` needs the global `Create Projects` permission

 ## Configurable behaviors